-- c) The council will apply the maximum non-residential car parking standards set out in London Plan policies T6.2, T6.3, T6.4 and T6.5. - d) Development should: - i) provide car parking within the maximum standards in the London Plan, reflecting the public transport accessibility of the development site, minimal provision in areas with good public transport accessibility; - ii) be permit free where the development falls within an existing or planned controlled parking zone car-free, including permit-free and permit-capped schemes, particularly in areas where alternative modes of transport are available and where public transport accessibility is high in such areas, the council will require clear evidence and justification for any proposed parking, and parking provision should not discriminate against any occupiers of the development; - iii) avoid reliance on the public highway for parking needs, including parking for people with disabilities, motorcycle and coach parking.
+- C. The council will apply the maximum non-residential car parking standards set out in London Plan policies T6.2, T6.3, T6.4 and T6.5. - D. Development should: - be permit free where the development has a PTAL of 4-6 and/or where the development falls within an existing or planned controlled parking zone; - avoid reliance on the public highway to meet the parking requirements of development, including in relation to parking for people with disabilities, motorcycle and coach parking.
 Where evidence is presented that it is not possible to accommodate parking requirements within the site the council will seek planning obligations in the form of a commuted sum, considering both the cost of implementation and maintenance of any parking bay and infrastructure for electric or other Ultra-Low Emission vehicles, as well as the opportunity cost of lost kerbside space, for example in terms of parking revenues.
-The approach to calculating commuted sums is set out in Annex 10. - iv) provide car club membership for all residents in new residential development and in mixed development that includes housing, and provision of car club spaces where appropriate: all development schemes

-- should promote and provide for car club membership or car pool schemes in place of private parking; - v) comply with London Plan standards policies for other forms of parking including for cycles, motor-cycles, cars for disabled people, electric vehicle charging points and coaches; - vi) ensure that all outdoor and open parking areas are permeable to water. - e) In all new developments where on-site parking is provided, development should ensure that disabled-accessible parking is prioritised for those who need it throughout the lifetime of the development.
-Disabled-accessible parking bays should be a proportion of the overall parking provision, (as calculated using London Plan/Housing SPG guidance) and not added separately. - f) Parking in new shopping and leisure developments in opportunity areas and centres should serve the area/centre as a whole and not be reserved solely for use in connection with the development proposed.
+The approach to calculating commuted sums is set out in Annex 9. - make car club membership available to all residents in new residential iii. development and in mixed development that includes housing, and provision of car club spaces where appropriate: all development schemes should promote and provide for car club membership or car pool schemes in place of private parking; - comply with London Plan policies for motor-cycles, electric vehicle charging points and coaches; - ensure that all outdoor and open parking areas are permeable to water. - E. Parking in new shopping and leisure developments in opportunity areas and centres should serve the area/centre as a whole and not be reserved solely for use in connection with the development proposed.
 Preference should be given to short-stay parking.
-Disabled Blue Badge parking and cycle parking should be located closest to town centres and the entrance of facilities. - g) In mixed-use development, flexible, shared use of car parking should be provided with an assignment consideration of parking spaces for occupants such as families and older residents. - h) Lambeth expects that parking control and management should be consistent across the borough, regardless of land ownership or highway status.
-Parking regimes on housing land should be fully integrated and aligned with parking controls on the surrounding public highway. - i) Lambeth will consider the introduction of parking controls across the borough in order to manage demand for parking and allow for more efficient uses of the kerbside such as car club spaces, the creation of better conditions for walking and cycling and in line with carbon reduction objectives. - j) When considering parking impacts, the council will prioritise alternative kerbside uses supported in the Transport Strategy, such as car club cars, cycle parking and electric vehicle charge points, ahead of parking for private motor vehicles. - k) The redevelopment of existing car parks and garages for other uses will be supported.
+Blue Badge parking and cycle parking should be located closest to town centres and the entrance of facilities. - F. In mixed-use development, flexible, shared use of car parking should be provided with consideration of parking spaces for occupants such as families and older residents. - G. Lambeth expects that parking control and management should be consistent across the borough, regardless of land ownership or highway status.
+Parking regimes on housing land should be fully integrated and aligned with parking controls on the surrounding public highway. - H. Lambeth will consider the introduction of parking controls across the borough in order to manage demand for parking and allow for more efficient uses of the kerbside such as car club spaces, the creation of better conditions for walking and cycling and in line with carbon reduction objectives. - I. When considering parking impacts, the council will prioritise alternative kerbside uses supported in the Transport Strategy, such as car club cars,

+- 148 - cycle parking and electric vehicle charge points, ahead of parking for private motor vehicles. - J. The redevelopment of existing car parks and garages for other uses will be supported.
 Parking provision in development proposals on existing car park and garage sites should comply with the standards for the uses proposed and should not seek to replace or re-provide the parking spaces that existed previously.